TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Using this table, write a sample program which accepts a Roman numeral and outputs it as a decimal.

+### Even Odd Rules

+An even number is an integer which is "evenly divisible" by two.
+This means that if the integer is divided by 2, it yields no remainder.
+An odd number is an integer which is not evenly divisible by two.
+This means that if the integer is divided by 2, it yields a remainder of 1.

+Write a sample program which accepts an integer and outputs if the integer is Even or Odd.

+### Prime Number rules

+A prime number is a positive integer which is divisible only by 1 and itself.
+For example: 2, 3, 5, 7, 11, 13

+Since every number is divisible by One so, Two is the only even and the smallest prime number.
+Write a sample program which accepts an integer and outputs if the integer is a Prime number or not.

 ## Plagiarism

 **Please** do not submit work that is copied from another source.
 If work is found to be